cantierecreativo/admino/README.md

           scopes:
             completed: 'Completed'
             pending: 'Pending'
+    sorting_scopes:
+      task_query:
+        by_due_date: 'By due date'
+        by_title: 'By title'
 ```

 ### Output customisation

-The query object and its presenter implement a number of additional methods and optional arguments that allow a great amount of flexibility: please refer to the tests to see all the possibile customisations available.
+The presenter supports a number of optional arguments that allow a great amount of flexibility regarding customisation of CSS classes, labels and HTML attributes.
+Please refer to the tests for the details.

-#### Overwriting the starting scope
+### Overwriting the starting scope

 Suppose you have to filter the tasks based on the `@current_user` work group.
 You can easily provide an alternative starting scope from the controller passing it as an argument to the `#scope` method: